 Creatively and visually depict something special that you are doing in your practice or work that demonstrates one or more of the six aspects of Quality Care as defined by the Institute of Medicine:

 Review ProcedureTMA’s Council on Health Care Quality will evaluate the application packets using established criteria.
-Poster applications will be evaluated on a rolling basis.
-Those practices who are not submitting a previously created poster are encouraged to apply early.
 Notification of the acceptance status of all submitted abstracts and further instruction (if accepted) will be provided as quickly as possible.
 The notification of acceptance of abstracts will include specific directions on poster requirements, poster exhibitor location and instructions on how to redeem the $100 travel voucher.

-Poster authors will have the opportunity to talk about their creations, which will then be on display for viewing throughout the rest of the day.
-Two well-qualified representatives from Baylor Health Care System’s STEEEP Global Institute will serve as the contest judges.
+Abstract authors will have the opportunity to talk about their posters, which will then be on display for viewing throughout the rest of the day.
+Two well-qualified representatives from Baylor Health Care System's STEEEP Global Institute will serve as the contest judges.

-Dr. Fullerton serves as Vice President of the Chronic Disease Institute at BHCS.
-During his tenure at BHCS, he has been extensively involved with HealthTexas Provider Network, where he has served as Chair of the Quality Committee, as well as Dallas County Medical Society and Family Medical Center at Garland/North Garland, where he serves as President.
+Cliff T. Fullerton, MDDr.
+Fullerton serves as Vice President of the Chronic Disease Institute at BHCS.
+During his tenure at BHCS, he has been extensively involved with HealthTexas Provider Network, where he has served as Chair of the Quality Committee, as well as Dallas County Medical Society and Family Medical Center at Garland North Garland, where he serves as President.
 Dr. Fullerton has expertise in a variety of subjects, including health care quality improvement, chronic disease management, electronic health record implementation, and transitions in care.

 Support Your ColleaguesThe accomplishments of Texas physicians in improving the quality of health care are something to be celebrated!
 Show support for your colleagues by taking some time to walk through and see the great things that are happening in the Texas medical community.
 CMEThe poster session qualifies for 1 Hour of CME credit for the hosted portion (8-9 am Saturday).
 This will prove to be some of the most inspiring, surprising, and diverse CME you may earn this year.
 Gain Some TakeawaysLearn what others are doing to improve quality by viewing it firsthand.
 Take back some best-practices, or get inspired to develop your own programs.
 The more we share, the more we can improve the health of all Texans.